 One of the cafés she frequented the most was this one, where she sat writing in the backroom overlooking the castle.
 The café also features in Rebus novels as the place that he sometimes meets his nemesis, gangster ‘Big Ger’ Cafferty.
 As of 2021, the cafe is undergoing restoration after a fire.

 The Writers’ Museum

-The Writers’ Museum celebrates the lives of three great Scottish writers – Robert Burns, Sir Walter Scott and Robert Louis Stevenson.
-We inspect portraits, rare books and personal objects including Burns’ writing desk, the printing press on which Scott’s Waverley Novels were first produced, and Scott’s own dining table and rocking horse.
+The Writers’ Museum in Lady Stair’s Close celebrates the lives of three great Scottish writers – Robert Burns, Sir Walter Scott and Robert Louis Stevenson.
+We peer at portraits, rare books and personal objects including Burns’ writing desk, the printing press on which Scott’s Waverley Novels were first produced, and Scott’s own dining table and rocking horse.

 ‘His person was strong and robust; his manners rustic, not clownish, a sort of dignified plainness and simplicity which received part of its effect perhaps from knowledge of his extraordinary talents… there was a strong expression of shrewdness in all his lineaments; the eye alone, I think, indicated the poetical character and temperament.’

 His collection included an ‘Address to Edinburgh’, the first stanza of which goes:

 Sat Legislation’s sovereign powers!